ibm-cloud-docs/BlockStorage/faqs.md

 {: #portablestorageredirect}
 {: faq}

 Portable storage volumes (PSVs) are an auxiliary storage solution exclusively for {{site.data.keyword.BluVirtServers_short}}.
-You can detach PSV from one virtual server and attach it to another.
-You can connect a portable storage disk to one virtual server at a time while all information that is stored on the disk is retained for transfer between devices.
+You can detach PSV from one Virtual Server and attach it to another.
+You can connect a portable storage disk to one Virtual Server at a time while all information that is stored on the disk is retained for transfer between devices.
 For more information, see [Portable SAN storage](/docs/virtual-servers?topic=virtual-servers-storage-options#portable-san-storage){: external}.